 Learn How to Use First-Party Data

 First-party data comes straight from your audience and customers, and it is generally thought of as the most valuable.
 Not only is it the most valuable, but also it’s available to you at no cost, making it cost-effective.
 It’s also relatively easy to collect and manage, especially if you use an audience management platform.
-Privacy concerns surrounding first-party data are minimal because you know exactly where it came from, and as a marketer, you own it outright.
+Data privacy concerns surrounding first-party data are minimal because you know exactly where it came from, and as a marketer, you own it outright.

 First-party data is king.
 Any company not collecting and activating first-party data from their properties is basically leaving money on the table.
 Taking control of first-party data should be a priority for any company today that wants to monetize, learn from, and use the asset to scale valuable audiences, deepen engagement with consumers and improve ROI across marketing efforts.